Hengle/Folkvangr/Pipeline/Game Mechanics.md

 Options should include widescreen settings, gamepad compatibility, Steam API, F12 Screenshot, configure Keyboard shortcut settings

 ## Replayability
-Considering options for difficulty modes, unlockable quests, collectible items, or an arena mode to extend gameplay lifespan
+Options for difficulty modes, unlockable quests, collectible items, or an arena mode will be considered in an effort to extend gameplay lifespan

 ## DLC
 If possible, there may be an opportunity to add Multiplayer Mode or other features.
 This will depend on if the game is successful or not.

 ## Minigames
-Potentially create working version of an in-universe strategic board game for crowdfunding campaign.
-Creating a mini game requires less complex programming to set up than an alpha of the full game.

 Minigames and puzzles will not play a large role in advancing the gameplay, but some may be optional to unlock extra items.